AngShiYa/addressbook-level3/doc/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Edit Tag

+**MSS**

+1. User requests list persons
+2. AddressBook shows a list of persons
+3. User request to edit a specific person in the list
+4. AddressBook display the details of the person
+5. User request to edit a specific tag of the person
+6. AddressBook edits the person and display the edited person Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+The given tag is invalid

+> 5a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 4

 #### Use case: Add person

 **MSS**